oktaytuncay/Kubernetes/kubernetes.md

 ### Custom Resource Definitions (CRD)

-Let's say we want to create an application as kind `FlightTicket`.
+Let's say we want to create an application as a kind `FlightTicket`.
 But this will get an error as by default there is no kind with this name.

 ```properties
 apiVersion: flights.com/v1